YurunT/yurunt.github.io/_pages/about.md

 I am a Ph.D. candidate (second year) in the
 Electrical and Computer Engineering ([ECE](https://www.ece.cmu.edu/)) department at Carnegie Mellon University (CMU).
-I am interested in applied maths, with a focus on **networked systems**.
+I am interested in applied probability and statistics, with a focus on **networked systems**.
 I am advised by Prof. [Osman Yagan](http://users.ece.cmu.edu/~oyagan/) at CMU ECE.
 I am also a member of the [IDeaS Center](https://www.cmu.edu/ideas-social-cybersecurity/) at CMU.
 I am honored to collaborate with [Chai Wah Wu](https://researcher.watson.ibm.com/researcher/view.php?person=us-cwwu) from IBM T. J. Watson Research Center and [H. Vincent Poor](https://ece.princeton.edu/people/h-vincent-poor) and